-There are a few reasons.
+There are a few reasons that Evason may have a tough hill to climb as the new Wild bench boss.
 For starters, Boudreau is a tough act to follow.
 Secondly, based on the circumstances surrounding Boudreau’s departure and how well the team had been performing up to and even after his dismissal, it’s hard to assess the identity Guerin wants to instill in his team.

-Fired this past February, Boudreau had been hired four years ago in then-general manager Chuck Fletcher’s hopes of getting the Wild to take that next step and become contenders.
+Boudreau had been hired in 2016 in then-general manager Chuck Fletcher’s hopes of getting the Wild to take that next step and become contenders.
 If you need some indication regarding the success of that venture, Guerin is the replacement of Fletcher’s replacement… sooo, yeah.

 There are doubts Boudreau will be out of work long.
 With a track record of turning teams into contenders, Boudreau has been subject to swirling rumors of him being a candidate to head up the expansion Seattle franchise behind the bench.
 He’s not necessarily the coach you want when you’re rebuilding though, which is in part the point.